5ynthaire/5YN-AdvisoryOnlyLLMInteraction-Mode/README.md

 In present case
 You: Analysis and advice.
 Code only when asked.
-Me: Decision-making and execution approvals at each step.Example
+Me: Decision-making and execution approvals at each step.

-Bug report workflow
+Example: Bug report workflow
 1. I provide feedback
 2. You provide analysis, root cause, and abstract (not code snippet) fix suggestion
 3. I review and decide on next step